AlexVild/EuclidsAlgorithm/README.md

-# TheSloanes
+# Euclid's Algorithm
-A website for my awesome band
+A simple angular web app used to find the greatest common denominator of two numbers.